 We design, develop, manufacture, sell and support precision, high performance advanced semiconductor wafer probe cards.
+The semiconductor industry has historically been cyclical and is characterized by wide fluctuations in product supply and demand.
 Semiconductor manufacturers use our wafer probe cards to perform wafer probe test on the whole semiconductor wafer in the front end of the semiconductor manufacturing process.
 After the fabrication of a semiconductor wafer, the chips on the wafer are subject to wafer probe test.
 During wafer probe test, a wafer probe card is mounted in a prober, which is in turn connected to a semiconductor tester, and the wafer probe card is used as an interface to electrically connect with and test individual chips on a wafer.
-At the core of our product offering is our proprietary technology including our MicroSpring interconnect technology and proprietary design process.
+At the core of our product offering is our proprietary technology including our MicroSpring interconnect technology and proprietary design processes.
 Our MicroSpring interconnect technology includes a resilient contact element manufactured at our production facilities in Livermore, California.
 To date, we have derived our revenues primarily from the sale of wafer probe cards incorporating our MicroSpring interconnect technology.